awsdocs/amazon-ecs-developer-guide/doc_source/ECS-AMI-SubscribeTopic.md

 # Subscribing to Amazon ECS\-optimized AMI update notifications<a name="ECS-AMI-SubscribeTopic"></a>

 **Important**
-The **Amazon ECS\-optimized Amazon Linux AMI** is being deprecated on March 31, 2021\.
-After March 31, 2021, Amazon ECS will continue providing critical and important security updates for the AMI but will not add support for new features\.
+The **Amazon ECS\-optimized Amazon Linux AMI** is being deprecated on April 15, 2021\.
+After that date, Amazon ECS will continue providing critical and important security updates for the AMI but will not add support for new features\.

 **Important**
 For the Linux variants of the Amazon ECS\-optimized AMI, the Amazon SNS alert is only sent when there is a new Amazon ECS\-optimized Amazon Linux AMI deployed\.
 Generally when a new Amazon ECS\-optimized Amazon Linux AMI is deployed, a new AMI for each of the other Linux variants of the Amazon ECS\-optimized AMI are deployed as well although there are not separate Amazon SNS alerts for them\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.